 Thiruvanchikulam Shiva Temple Sevas and Poojas

-- It is believed that the ‘Palliyara Darshanam’ give bliss for overcome hurdles in good marriage and child fertility.
+- It is believed that the ‘Palliyara Darshanam’ give the bliss to overcome hurdles in a good marriage and child fertility.

 How to reach Thiruvanchikulam Shiva Temple

 By Air: The nearest airport to Thiruvanchikulam Shiva Temple is at Nedumbassery International Airport at Kochi.
 It is at a distance 35 km away.
 Taxi services are available from Kochi to Kodungallur costing about Rs 500.
 Kochi airport is well connected to all major airports in India and also connected to many foreign cities.
 Direct flights are available to Chennai, Delhi, Mumbai and Bangalore.

 By Rail: The nearest railhead to Kodungallur is located at Iringalakuda, at a distance of 16 km away.
 Iringalakuda is well connected with other major railway stations.
 It is in the main route connecting Kochi and Palghat.
 Taxi services are available from railway station to Kodungallur at a fare of about Rs 300.

 By Road: Kodungallur is well connected by KSRTC buses and private transport buses.
 The city is connected to Kochi (35 km), Thrissur (38 km) and Guruvayur (45 km).
 Tourist deluxe luxury buses are available from many cities including Chennai, Bangalore, Trivandrum and Kozhikode to Kodungallur.